Tiny Campsites guide of Great Britain by Dixe Wills – review

 If the new Tiny Campsite guide by Dixe Wills doesn’t inspire to to head for the hills, valleys and farmers’ fields of England to pitch your lightweight tent and burn bangers over the camp fire, then nothing will.
 Is there anything better than pitching your tent in a patch of meadow or a leafy glade and then waking up to birdsong and a view of the Great British Countryside?
-Dixe Wills doesn’t think so and to prove the point he’s written a guide to the Tiny Campsites of Great Britain – I have a copy to give away to one of my readers too.
+Dixe Wills doesn’t think so and to prove the point he’s written a guide to the Tiny Campsites of Great Britain.
 You can choose from 75 sites from all over the UK and all under an acre in size.

 This kind of camping has nothing to do with the rows of caravans, huge tents complete with satallite TV or any level of laid on entertainment, and it’s more back to nature than glamping and more down to earth than cool.
 This is about getting away from it all and enjoying the great British outdoors.

 I met Dixe when we were both staying at Trerickett Mill last summer in Wales, a glorious example of the tiny camping ideal with an old cider orchard to pitch your tent in complete with free range ducks and chickens as well as a charming stone bunkhouse and B & B in the old Mill House. (for those like me who enjoy the great outdoors but find the unpredictable British weather a bit of a challenge.

 Through nearby woodland we found a place where the mill stream deepened into a swimming place with an icy plunge pool that made us all squeal.
 (I use the royal we here, you understand, you won’t catch me in an icy mountain stream but the kids loved it) Afterwards we warmed up by drinking hot chocolate and mugs of tea beside the campfire in an old oil drum that had been thoughtfully provided.